 - Developing creative spaces for learning

-The continued delivery of programme in its fifth year was thanks to continued support from Paul Hamlyn Foundation and further support from Garfield and Weston Foundation
+The continued delivery of the programme in its fifth year was thanks to continued support from Paul Hamlyn Foundation and further support from Garfield Weston Foundation.

 This has been great.
 I feel like I am ready to learn again

-Student, during an Animation Workshop, Smannell Filed School
+Student, during an animation workshop, Smannell Field School

 When he encountered the visiting artists he was wary at first but as the weeks turned into months and then into seasons I now have a very emotionally progressed pupil with much greater manual dexterity.
 He is smiling.
 He laughs.
 He joins in team tasks.
 He takes risks.
 He has progressed in his other subjects too and he has an enthusiasm and excitement about coming to the centre.
 He adores the visiting artists and has become quite a charmer so self-esteem definitely improving.
 I don’t know what I would do without Hampshire Cultural Trust and all the great practitioners who teach our pupils new art and social skills.